system76/docs/_articles/wireless.md

 If you get 00, that is a one-size-maybe-fits-all setting.
 Find yours here: wikipedia.org/wiki/ISO_3166-1

-Then set it set it permanently with this command:
+And set it permanently with this command:

 `gksudo gedit /etc/default/crda`